JSinkler713/todo-walkthrough-hooks/sprints/Sprint3.md

 export default Todos;
 ```

 In this component, we have a property called todos.
+What type of data will this variable be?
 When we eventually use this component, we need to pass it that property.
 Once we have our todos, it takes each one and maps a `Todo` component to the variable `todos`.
 Then renders all of the todos.
 We can use the map function to render multiple components for each individual todo and store them in a variable.
-We just need to make sure we bind `this` in case we need to access properties from the `Todos` component later.

 ### Putting it all together, at last!
 Todos